Research + Reform

 Moloney, L., Smyth, B., Weston, R., Richardson, N., Qu, L., & Gray, M.C.
 (2007).
 Allegations of family violence and child abuse in family law children’s proceedings : a pre-reform exploratory study.
-Melbourne: Australian Institute of Family Studies, http://www.aifs.gov.au/institute/pubs/resreport15/main.html
+Melbourne: Australian Institute of Family Studies.
+Retrieved from: https://www.aifs.gov.au/institute/pubs/resreport15/main.html

 Morrison, S.E., Bruce, C., & Wilson, S. (2018).
 Children’s disclosure of sexual abuse: A systematic review of qualitative research exploring barriers and facilitators.
 Journal of Child Sexual Abuse, 27(2), 176-194.

 Oates, D., Jones, P.H., Denson, D., Sirotnak, A., Gary, N., & Krugman, R.D.
 (2000).
 Erroneous concerns about child sexual abuse.
 Child Abuse & Neglect, 24(1), 149-157.

 O’Donohue, W., Cummings, C., & Willis, B. (2018).
 The frequency of false allegations of child sexual abuse: A critical review.
 Journal of Child Sexual Abuse, 27(5), 459-475.

 O’Leary, P., & Barber, J. (2008).
 Gender differences in silencing following childhood sexual abuse.
 Journal of Child Sexual Abuse, 17(2), 133-143.